mikael-ros/neobeam/readme.md

 ## ⌨️ Usage
 > [!NOTE]
 > Until a future timepoint, I won't provide a guide on how to use it with Marp CLI, as I expect CLI users to be technical enough to know how to do this.
-You can read the [Marp CLI documentation here](https://github.com/marp-team/marp-cli).
+You can read the [Marp CLI documentation here](https://github.com/marp-team/marp-cli), and inspect the [preview creation script](/example/create-previews.sh) for some examples.
 ### 🛠 Prerequisites
 - Git or zip
 - Visual Studio Code